takodan/codesmith_CSX/03 - Callbacks & Higher-order Functions/note.md

 // 7. call copyArrayAndManipulate() pushed in callstack and creat a local execution context
 // 8. assign parameter value with myArray and multiplyBy2 in local memory function copyArrayAndManipulate(array, instructions){
+  // copyArrayAndManipulate( the outer function ) is a higher order function
+  // instructions( function we pass in ) is a callback function
   // 9. declare the variable output and value [] in local memory let outpot = [];
   // 10. declare the variable i = 0 in local memory